 \section{Summary and conclusions}

-This paper introduces a partitioned and sharp interface immersed approach for modeling flexible structures interacting with Newtonian fluid.
+This paper introduces a partitioned sharp interface immersed approach for modeling flexible structures interacting with a Newtonian fluid.
 It extends our recently developed rigid body immersed Lagrangian-Eulerian method for FSI \cite{kolahdouz2021sharp} to models involving immersed flexible structures.
 The partitioned aspect of our formulation provides the flexibility of taking a broad range of solid to fluid density ratios and using multi-rate time-stepping that allows for separate choices of time-step sizes in the fluid and solid mechanics solvers.
 These features are in addition to general advantages of immersed formulations, including geometrical flexibility and fast domain solution capability for large deformation FSI.
 The Dirichlet-Neumann coupling strategy only connects fluid and solid subproblems through interface conditions, unlike alternative fictitious domain approaches that use distributed Lagrange multiplier to hold the constraint in the entire space occupied by the structure.
 The deformations of the structure are determined as a result of interplay between the forces of intrinsic stresses associated with the solid constitutive model and the exterior fluid traction forces that are computed from the fluid solver using physical jump conditions and imposed as boundary conditions to the solid domain.
 We then use the deformation of the flexible structure to determine the motion of the fluid along the fluid-structure interface via a penalty method.
 The dynamics of the volumetric structural mesh are determined using a standard finite element approach to large-deformation nonlinear elasticity via a nearly incompressible solid mechanics formulation.
 We also demonstrate the method's capability for modeling compressible solid structures if the fluid subdomain is completely enclosed within the structure.
 Pointwise second-order accuracy of the difference norm between the positions of the two representations of the fluid-structure interface as well as a second-order accuracy for the structural volume of the soft disk in a lid driven cavity are achieved.